 In-person in Walnut Creek & online across california

-EMDR Intensives
+EMDR Intensives for Trauma & Anxiety

-You’re seeking deeper, more concentrated healing
+You’re seeking deeper, more focused healing

 You’ve already tried traditional therapy